 Since 2009 our group has grown from 3-4 faces at the table, to today where the norm is 12-14 active members coming together all sharing their experiences, knowledge and support for the common theme of helping others who walk in their shoes.

-We are currently in the infancy stage of forming a 501(c) non-profit which we hope will be able to raise funds to help many more people!
-So far we have helped over 70 people at our group table.
-Members come and go; some become too sick to come out, others get better and no longer need the support... some members pop back in when they are having a rough patch... still others have reached out for the information, but have yet to come to the table to meet us... but we are here when they do.
+So far we have helped over 70 people at our group table and our website helps over a thousand visitors per month!
+Members at the table come and go; some become too sick to come out, others get better and no longer need the support... some members pop back in when they are having a rough patch... still others have reached out for the information, but have yet to come to the table to meet us... but we are here when they do.

 Our operating costs are offset by donations collected at each meeting but we do not require a fee to attend.

 As a member of the Autoimmunegroup, you will receive peer support, which means that everyone around the table is experiencing the same kinds of symptoms that you do, so when we say that we understand, we really, truly do understand.
 This group is not meant to replace psychotherapy or counseling.
 It is merely another tool in your journey to the best level of wellness you can achieve.